koor-tech/handbook-redux/docs/employees/performance.md

 Each performance review has three sections:

 1. Major accomplishments - to reflect on completed goals
+2. Feedback
-2. Peer feedback - a summary of anonymized observations, notable situations, and patterns worth considering
+   - A summary of anonymized observations, notable situations, and patterns worth considering
+   - If applicable, areas that are below expectations and require improvement
-3. Manager reflection and look ahead - highlighting improvement areas and guidance for the future
+3. Manager reflection and guidance

 ### Quarterly performance check-up